 Don’t purchase the cheapest hosting possible because you get what you pay for… and you’ll get a crappy, slow website that makes your visitors want to rip their hair out.

 I don’t know about you, but when I land on a slow website I leave and never return.
 There is something so unprofessional about a site that takes forever to load.
-Show your customers that you care about their browsing experience.
+Show your customers that you care about their browsing experience and get quality hosting.

 Until you complete your site migration, you will have to set up a temporary domain for your WordPress site.
 Most major hosting providers will let you use a temporary domain, which you can name however you’d like (usually something like dev.yoursitename.com).
 Once the move is finished and you don’t need access to your old Weebly site, you can point your site to the correct, permanent URL and trash the temporary domain.